SUZUKI GLADIUS 650 (2009 - 2017) Review

-We've got 17 Suzuki Gladius owners' reviews on MCN at time of publication.
-Its overall rating of 4.1 stars out of 5 shows you how highly owners thought of their purchase, with the prevailing issue a lack of kit - something we'd probably forgive due to the bike's low cost and the fact it's a naked, so we wouldn't expect a huge amount anyway.
+Our Suzuki Gladius 650 owners' reviews detail a prevailing issue a lack of kit - something we'd probably forgive due to the bike's low cost and the fact it's a naked, so we wouldn't expect a huge amount anyway.

 The Gladius offers real value for money in the used market.
 It appeals to a huge audience, from new to experienced riders.
 It certainly doesn’t feel or look like a bike that cost just £4500 new, and is almost on par with the much pricier Ducati 696 but without the flash labels.

 As the price tag suggests it’s straightforward - no slipper clutch or multi-adjustable suspension.
 However, casting a critical eye of the level of finish it’s hard to see where Suzuki have cut costs as it feels and looks quality.
 It's been designed and sculpted to take the more pricier Ducati 696 head on, which it does but at £1000 less.